-- SEC.
-15. Section 44280 of the Health and Safety Code, as added by Section 6.5 of Chapter 707 of the Statutes of 2004, is amended to read: - 44280. (a) There is hereby created the Carl Moyer Memorial Air Quality Standards Attainment Program.
+- (17) "Very low emission vehicle" means a vehicle with emissions significantly lower than otherwise applicable baseline emission standards or uncontrolled emission levels pursuant to Section 44282. - (b) This section shall become operative on January 1, 2024.
+SEC.
+14. - SEC.
+16. Section 44280 of the Health and Safety Code, as amended by Section 6 of Chapter 707 of the Statutes of 2004, is amended to read: - 44280. (a) There is hereby created the Carl Moyer Memorial Air Quality Standards Attainment Program.
 The program shall be administered by the state board in accordance with this chapter.
-The administration of the program may be delegated to the districts. - (b) The program shall provide grants to offset the incremental cost of projects that reduce emissions of NO_x from covered sources in California.
-Eligibility for grant awards shall be determined by the state board, in consultation with the districts, in accordance with this chapter. - (c) The program shall also provide funding for a fueling infrastructure demonstration program and for technology development efforts that are expected to result in commercially available technologies in the near-term that would improve the ability of the program to achieve its goals.
-The infrastructure demonstration and technology development portions of the program shall be managed by the commission, in consultation with the state board. - (d) This section shall become operative on January 1, 2024.
-SEC.
-15. - 38 SEC.
-16. Section 44281 of the Health and Safety Code, as 39 amended by Section 7 of Chapter 707 of the Statutes of 2004, is 40 amended to read:
+The administration of the program may be delegated to the districts. - (b) The program shall provide grants to offset the incremental cost of projects that reduce covered emissions from covered sources in California.
+Eligibility for grant awards shall be determined by the state board, in consultation with the districts, in accordance with this chapter. - (c) The program shall also provide funding for a fueling infrastructure demonstration program and for technology development efforts that are expected to result in commercially available technologies in the near term that would improve the ability of the program to achieve its goals.
+The infrastructure demonstration and technology development portions of the program shall be managed by the commission, in consultation with the state board. - (d) This section shall remain in effect only until January 1, 2024, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2024, deletes or extends that date.